laubonghaudoi/LDC/files/LDC.md

 All data is stored in UTF-8 encodings.
 There are currently ~34k entries in `char.csv`, ~95k entries in `word.csv` and ~8k entries in `phrase_fragment.csv`.

 rime-cantonese is also open sourced on GitHub at <https://github.com/CanCLID/rime-cantonese-upstream>.
-There is also a downstream version that is reformatted to serve as an Input Method (IME) database, link: <https://github.com/rime/rime-cantonese>.
+There is also a downstream version that is reformatted to serve as an Input Method (IME) database at <https://github.com/rime/rime-cantonese>.

 ## Checksums